HeliosLang/website/docs/learn/understanding-eutxos.md

 The *datum* is data that is attached to UTxOs.
 A datum represents the state of a smart contract, and is immutable (smart contract state can change though, by spending old UTxOs and creating new ones).

-The 'e' (*extended*) in eUTxO comes from the datum.
-The Bitcoin UTxO model doesn't have datums, giving Bitcoin scripts very limited capabilities. *Extending* the UTxO model, as done by Cardano and Ergo, gives an eUTxO model the same capabilities as an account-based model, while benefitting from a much safer approach to transactions (because a global state isn't being accessed/mutated).
+The 'E' (*Extended*) in EUTXO comes from the datum.
+The Bitcoin UTxO model doesn't have datums, giving Bitcoin scripts very limited capabilities. *Extending* the UTxO model, as done by Cardano and Ergo, gives an EUTXO model the same capabilities as an account-based model, while benefitting from a much safer approach to transactions (because a global state isn't being accessed/mutated).

 ## Validator scripts